On Reeb graphs induced from smooth functions on 3-dimensional closed orientable manifolds with finitely many singular values: Several terminologies and the proof of Theorem

 \begin{Prop} For a fold map just before, the following two properties hold. \begin{enumerate} \item The integer $i(p)$ is unique {\rm (}we call $i(p)$ the {\it index} of $p${\rm )}. \item The set of all singular points of an index is a closed smooth submanifold of dimension $n-1$ with no boundary and the map obtained by restricting the original map to the set is an immersion. \end{enumerate} \end{Prop}

 In other words, a fold map is locally regarded as a product of a Morse function with exactly one singular point and the identity map on an open ball.
-We can also see this by virtue of a kind of Thom`s second isotopy lemma (see the proof of Theorem 5.1 of \cite{saekitakase} and so on for explicit usages of such a lemma to see that a given smooth map is regarded as a product of another smooth map and a suitable identity map on an open disc).
-See also FIGURE \ref{fig:2}.
+We can also see this by virtue of a kind of Thom's second isotopy lemma (see the proof of Theorem 5.1 of \cite{saekitakase} and so on for explicit usages of such a lemma to see that a given smooth map is regarded as a product map of another smooth map and a suitable identity map on an open disk).
+See also FIGURE \ref{fig:1}.